socadk/design-practice-repository/activities/DPR-TacticDDD.md

 Tactic DDD was introduced in E. Evans' book on DDD (@Evans:2003), but featured even more deeply later in "Implementing Domain-Driven Design" by V. Vernon.

-Usage of the pattern names and presence of domain models, either drawn informally or modelled in a UML tool or DSL, indicate use.
+Usage of the pattern names and presence of [Domain Model](../artifact-templates/DPR-DomainModel.md), either drawn informally or modelled in a UML tool or DSL, indicate use.

 ### Related Content